Tonywuhk/realai.org/model-free-rl-algorithms.md

 was used to update the network.

+### Improvements

+[Levine & Zahavy et al. (2017)](https://arxiv.org/abs/1705.07461) improve the performance over DQN and DDQN by repeatedly retraining the weights of the last hidden layer of the deep Q-networks.
+The training is based on least squares shallow learning method where it is essential to use a Bayesian regularization that treats the last layer's weights as a Bayesian prior.

 ### Continuous Actions

 Estimating the \\(Q\\)-values is difficult when the actions can be continuous and high dimensional.
 [Metz et al. (2017)](https://arxiv.org/abs/1705.05035) proposed Sequential DQN (SDQN) that uses next-step prediction to model the \\(Q\\)-values and policies over discretized dimensions.